istio/istio.io/content/docs/examples/tutorial/single/index.md

 before deploying it to a development, testing or production environment.

 The `ratings` service is a small web app written in [Node.js](https://nodejs.org/en/) that can run on its own.
-It performs the following actions, similar to the actions the web apps usually perform:
+It performs similar actions to those of other web apps:

 - Listen to the port it receives as a parameter.
 - Expect `HTTP GET` requests on the `/ratings/{productID}` path and return the ratings of the product matching the value